-This course offers a practical methodology and approach to functional evaluation, test selection, and clinical reasoning.
-Focusing on assessment of work-related executive function, it will assist the evaluator in formulating opinions, conclusions, and recommendations regarding feasibility for employment, overall work capacity, and return-to-work goals.
-Conceptual and theoretical models are used to guide the Cog FCE.
-While traditional FCE protocols typically address physical disability and its effect on function, physical durability, and employability, they do not naturally accommodate for the broad range of cognitive and / or behavioral challenges faced by individuals with traumatic brain injury or mental health conditions.
-Following completion of this course, you will be able to structure your assessment to account for the physical, functional cognitive, perceptual / sensory, communicative, psycho-emotional and behavioral issues faced by these diagnostic groups.
+While traditional FCE protocols typically address physical capacity and potential limitations for work capacity and employability, they do not naturally accommodate for the broad range of cognitive and / or behavioral challenges faced by individuals with traumatic brain injury or mental health conditions.
+Following completion of this course, you will be able to structure your assessment to account for the physical, functional cognitive, psycho-emotional and behavioral issues faced by these diagnostic groups.

 Section III – Clinical Reasoning and Reporting

 Students will consider application of the Cog FCE Process Model to case studies, review data analysis and report writing, and review factors to consider when offering Cog FCE in the clinical setting.